 Key features of the culture index survey

-- The questions in the culture index survey are simple and easy to understand for the employees to provide their feedback.
+- The questions in the cultural index survey are simple and easy to understand for the employees to provide their feedback.
 Also, the survey metrics derived from the feedback are easy to comprehend and actionable for a people leader

 - The survey results gathered opens the gate to a wide range of data from employees.
 A large quantity of data helps you analyze the workplace culture, patterns, and other key insights for further development

-- These surveys help you measure the pulse of your employees, understand their concerns accurately and solve their culture and workplace problems accurately measuring the right metrics and drivers of employee engagement.
+- These surveys help you measure the pulse of your employees, understand their concerns accurately and solve their culture and workplace problems accurately measuring the right metrics and key drivers of employee engagement.

 Benefits of culture index survey

-Having culture index surveys as a part of your employee engagement strategy can go a long way, as it would help you understand various aspects of your organization's employee engagement state and further improve it.
+Having culture index surveys as a part of your workplace engagement strategy can go a long way, as it would help you understand various aspects of your organization's employee engagement state and further improve it.

-1. Employee retention
+1. Employee retention through culture index test

 An organization with an attractive workplace culture has higher employee retention and a workspace where the employees have to be enthusiastic to provide better performance.